+- Communicate the upcoming change to your users before deploying it. - Deploy your new domain when your org receives minimal traffic, like during a weekend, so you can troubleshoot while traffic is low. - Before deploying, first test the login policy customizations, custom UI features, Visualforce pages, and application URL changes in an sandbox environment. - If you've customized your Salesforce UI with features such as custom buttons or Visualforce pages, make sure that you test custom elements thoroughly before deploying your domain name.
+Look for hard-coded references and instance-based URLs in your customizations.
+Use your custom domain URLs instead.

+Available in: Performance, Unlimited, Enterprise, Developer, Professional, and Group Editions.

-- Test in a sandbox first, because you can't set login policies before deploying your domain.
-To test these customizations, custom UI features, Visualforce pages, and application URL changes, define and deploy a domain name in a sandbox environment. - Deploy your new domain when your organization receives minimal traffic, like during a weekend, so you can troubleshoot while traffic is low. - If you've customized your Salesforce UI with features such as custom buttons or Visualforce pages, make sure that you test custom elements thoroughly before deploying your domain name.
-Your customizations should not use instance-based URLs. - Make sure that you update any application URLS that were created before you enabled a domain name.
-For example, the Email Notification URL field in Chatter Answers continues to send notifications with the old URLs to internal users unless you update it. - If your domain is registered but has not yet been deployed, URLs will show My Domain URLs when you log in from the My Domain login page.
-However, links that originate from merge fields that are embedded in emails sent asynchronously, such as workflow emails, will still contain the old URLs.
-After your domain is deployed, those links will show the new My Domain URLs. - Help your users get started using your new domain name by providing links to pages they use frequently, such as your login page.
-Let your users know if the login policy will be changed and encourage them to update their bookmarks the first time they're redirected.
+- Make sure that you update all application URLs before you deploy a domain name.
+For example, the Email Notification URL field in Chatter Answers continues to send notifications with the old URLs to internal users unless you update it. - If your domain is registered but has not yet been deployed, URLs contain your custom domain name when you log in from the My Domain login page.
+However, links that originate from merge fields that are embedded in emails sent asynchronously, such as workflow emails, still use the old URLs.
+After your domain is deployed, those links show the new My Domain URLs.